img02/a-ffxiv-hunt-tracker/README.md

 You can toggle Text-to-Speech for individual callouts for separate Rank tiers.
 This uses your Windows default voice.
 >S Ranks: {Name} in zone.
 >A and B: {Name} nearby.

+The refresh rate is how often FFXIV's memory is scanned.
+This affects position and hp updates of the player and nearby mobs.

+Lower this to reduce resources used.
+Increase for a slightly smoother experience.

 ![Hotkey Window](https://i.imgur.com/fKs6O1v.png)